samsuh/2026-journal/README.md

 ## 1/11/26
 Live Sound Engineering: Sound went well tonight. no real issues. not drinking made sure i got home at a reasonable time.

+### DJing
+Need to build more of a music library.
+Look for stuff with good bass that gets people dancing.

 ## 1/10/26
 ### Social
 Party tonight.
 I need to set some weekly or short term goals instead of floating.